tudelft-reit/REIT-Python-Package-Template/README.md

 ## Setting up a new project

 1. Install and configure [Git](https://git-scm.com/).
 Follow the instructions [here](https://docs.gitlab.com/ee/topics/git/how_to_install_git/index.html) to do so.
+    * For Windows it is recommended to disable the LF to CRLF line ending conversion

+        ```bash
+        git config --global core.autocrlf false
+        ```

 2. Install [uv](https://docs.astral.sh/uv/):
     * Linux and MacOS